 Factors to Consider When Choosing a Large Servo Motor

-- Torque Requirements
+- Torque and Power Requirements

-- Duty Cycle and Load Duration
+- Duty Cycle and Thermal Management

 Installation and Maintenance Tips

-- Proper Installation
+- Proper Installation Environment

-- Routine Inspection
+- Routine Maintenance and Inspection

 Conclusion